staD020/png2prg/readme.md

 This tool can be used in all buildchains on all common platforms.

+## What is new

+Png2prg 1.8 introduces multiple image optimization techniques to improve pack ratio of output images.
+See 'Brute Force Mode and Pack Optimization' below.

+Multicolor charsets of multiple frames is now supported.
+See testdata/charanim for an example.

 ## What it is *not*

 Png2prg is not a tool to wire fullcolor images.
 It needs input images to